In the Children’s Room, you can find:

 - Topsfield Reverie, a mural painted by David Fichter, which depicts scenes in Topsfield using local landmarks.

-- Unattended Child Policy – Please be aware of our rules regarding unattended children.
-Children under nine years of age should be accompanied by an adult while in the library.
+- Unattended Child Policy – Children under nine years of age should be accompanied by an adult while in the library.